dart-lang/pub/doc/solver.md

   * Once there are no more derivations to be found, [make a decision](#decision-making) and set `next` to the package name returned by the decision-making process.
+Note that the first decision will always select the single available version of the root package.

     * Decision making may determine that there's no more work to do, in which case version solving is done and the partial solution represents a total